nsrau/azure-docs.it-it/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

 1. Avviare SSMS.

-2. Connettersi al Istanza gestita usando un account SQL Server che sia un **amministratore**di sistema.
-Si tratta di una limitazione temporanea che verrà rimossa una volta Azure AD entità server (account di accesso) per Istanza gestita di database SQL di Azure diventa GA.
-Se si tenta di usare un account amministratore Azure AD per creare l'account di accesso, verrà visualizzato il seguente errore: messaggio 15247, livello 16, stato 1, riga 1 utente non dispone dell'autorizzazione per eseguire questa azione.
+2. Connect to your Managed Instance using a SQL Server account that is a **sysadmin**.
+This is a temporary limitation that will be removed once Azure AD server principals (logins) for Azure SQL Database Managed Instance becomes GA.
+You will see the following error if you try to use an Azure AD admin account to create the login: Msg 15247, Level 16, State 1, Line 1 User does not have permission to perform this action.

 3. In **Esplora oggetti** espandere la cartella **Database** -> **Database di sistema**.

 4. Fare clic con il pulsante destro del mouse sul database **master** e scegliere **Nuova query**.

-5. Nella finestra query eseguire lo script T-SQL seguente per aggiungere l'identità gestita per il file ADF come utente
+5. In the query window, execute the following T-SQL script to add the managed identity for your ADF as a user

     ```sql
     CREATE LOGIN [{your ADF name}] FROM EXTERNAL PROVIDER